 There are a number of communities in the Schuylkill River watershed, including Philadelphia, with combined sewer systems that experience combined sewer overflows (CSOs) during wet weather.
 In the 2002 SWA, PWD identified two communities, Norristown and Bridgeport, with CSOs, that were considered potentially significant sources of Cryptosporidium and fecal coliform and were designated the highest protection priority (Category A).
 Additional communities in Schuylkill County have CSOs as well and are located further upstream from Philadelphia and were designated a lower protection priority (Category C).
 In 1994, EPA published the CSO Control Policy which provided guidance to communities with combined sewer systems to meet Clean Water Act goals.
-The policy required communities to first implement minimum technology based controls, and then develop a long-term control plan (LTCP) that would ultimately lead to full compliance with the Clean Water Act.
-Table 3-5 summarizes the number of CSOs in each of these communities prior to implementing an LTCP and the current remaining number of CSOs.
+The policy required communities to first implement minimum technology-based controls, and then develop a long-term control plan (LTCP) that would ultimately lead to full compliance with the Clean Water Act.
+Table 3-4 summarizes the number of CSOs.
 PWD relies on the State to oversee permit compliance including the reduction and elimination of CSOs.
 The implantation of LTCPs is critical to this effort.